zazuko/clownface-io/README.md

 * Configurable to change standard set of libraries.
 * Full control on error management.
 (E.g. in case of multiple requests in a chain.)
 * Query directly a SPARQL endpoint.
+* Resolve resources with multiple strategies
+  1. Configured endpoints.
+  2. Configured proxies to dereference.
-* Resolve resources with multiple strategies (1.
-Configured endpoints.
-2. Dereference on HTTP/S, 3.
-Look for void with SPARQL endpoint).
+  3. Dereference on HTTP/S,
+  4. Look for void with SPARQL endpoint).
 * Writing to different places (SPARQL endpoint, GraphStore, Serializations).